HuanminJ/fragment_study/README.md

 # fragment_study
-feature extraction methdods and codes
+Features extraction methdods and codes of fragment study